Rubenadhoute/ECDSA-Node/readme.md

 ## ECDSA Node

-This project is an example of using a client and server to facilitate transfers between different addresses.
+Using a client and server to facilitate transfers between different addresses.
 Since there is just a single server on the back-end handling transfers, this is clearly very centralized.

-However, something that we would like to incoporate is Public Key Cryptography.
+I am interested in implementing Public Key Cryptography.
 By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.

 ### Key Learnings